gldog/anonymize_jira_users/README.md

                             Write a configuration-template.
 Defaults to
                             my_bare_default_config.cfg.

-## Parameters for command "recreate-report"
+## Options for command "recreate-report"

       -h, --help            show this help message and exit -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                             Log-level.
 Defaults to INFO.
-    -i REPORT_DETAILS_JSON, --recreate-report REPORT_DETAILS_JSON
+      -i REPORT_DETAILS_JSON, --report-details-json REPORT_DETAILS_JSON
                             report_details.json from a previous run to re-create the report.json and report.csv from.
       -o REPORT_OUT_DIR, --report-out-dir REPORT_OUT_DIR
                             Output-directory to write the re-created reports into.
                             If it doesn't exist, it'll be created.
 If it does exist, the Anonymizer aborts.
 Defaults to '.'.

 ## The config-file